ryanturnerwebdev/netbox/docs/installation/3-netbox.md

 Begin by installing all system packages required by NetBox and its dependencies.

-!!! warning "Python 3.10 or later required"
+:::warning "Python 3.10 or later required"
     NetBox supports Python 3.10, 3.11, and 3.12.

 === "Ubuntu"